Khor Virap: History

 When King Tiridates III ruled over Armenia, his assistant was the Christian Grigor (Gregory) Lusavorich who preached the Christian religion.
 However, Tiridates, a follower of pagan religion, was not pleased with having an advisor with a different religion, and he subjected Gregory to severe torture.
 When news reached the king that Gregory's father Anak the Parthian was responsible for the murder of the king's father, the king ordered that Gregory's hands and legs be tied and that he be thrown into the Khor Virap to die in the dark dungeon located in Artashat.
 In addition, Gregory's refusal to offer sacrifice to the goddess Anahita provoked the king to torture him and condemn him to imprisonment in the Khor Virap.
 He was then forgotten and the King waged wars and persecution among Christian minorities.
 However, Gregory did not die during his 13 years of imprisonment.
 His survival was attributed to a Christian widow from the local town who, under the influence of strange dream vision, regularly fed Gregory by dropping a loaf of freshly baked bread into the pit.

 During this period, the Roman Emperor Diocletian wanted to marry a beautiful girl, and sent agents to search for the most beautiful woman.
-They found a girl named Rhipsime in Rome, who was under the tutelage of Abbess Gayane in a Christian nunnery.
+They found a girl named Hripsime in Rome, who was under the tutelage of Abbess Gayane in a Christian nunnery.
 When Rhipsime heard about the king's marriage proposal, she fled to Armenia to avoid the marriage.
 A search was launched to locate the girl and punish the people who had helped her escape, and eventually Tiridates located Rhipsime and forcibly brought her to his palace.
 After unsuccessfully trying to woo her, he ordered that she be dragged into his presence by putting a collar around her neck in hopes to persuade Rhipsime to agree to marry him.